Götz Frömming

-Götz Frömming (born 30 August 1968) is a German politician.
+Götz Frömming (born 30 August 1968) is a German teacher and politician.
 Born in Eutin, Schleswig-Holstein, he represents Alternative for Germany (AfD).
 Götz Frömming has served as a member of the Bundestag from the state of Berlin since 2017.

 Life

+He was married and has 3 children.
 He became member of the bundestag after the 2017 German federal election.
 He is a member of the Committee for Education, Research and Technology Assessment.